 The determination of what constitutes 'observable' requires significant judgment by the Fund.
 The Fund considers observable data to be market data that is readily available, regularly distributed or updated, reliable and verifiable, not proprietary, and provided by independent sources that are actively involved in the relevant market.
 Refer to note 6 for further information about the fair value measurement of the Fund's financial instruments.

-3. SIGNIFICANT ACCOUNTING POLICIES
+3. MATERIAL ACCOUNTING POLICY INFORMATION

-The significant accounting policies set out below have been applied consistently to all periods presented in these financial statements:
+The material accounting policies set out below have been applied consistently to all periods presented in these financial statements:

 Cash

 Cash is comprised of cash deposits at NBIN.